wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-doppelganger.md

 <details markdown="1">
 <summary>DM Notes</summary>
-Having played Baldur's Gate a countless time, I have a particular fondness for the doppelganger.
+Having played Baldur's Gate countless times, I have a particular fondness for the doppelganger.
 I do, however, find that a creature that can change appearance at will should have more weird attacks.
 </details>